 7:00PM 12-year old Abishek poses for his perfect move with a teetothum, which he loves playing — more than helping his father prepare fishing nets.

 7:30PM Cramped but colorful markets, offering people with short (and periodic) glimpses of the sea.

-7:30PM A stock of private fishing boats, with many ready to go on a short hunt, during the midnight itself.
+7:30PM A stock of private fishing boats, with many ready to go on a short hunt, during the wee early-night hours.

 9:15PM Streets find themselves hopelessly deserted as the clocks hit their usual 9PM mark.